mdonoughe/sbzdeck/README.md

 These are the parameters that are applied when switching outputs.
 You can use the [sbz-switch](https://github.com/mdonoughe/sbz-switch/) dump command to find settings you want.

 The sound volume is always applied.

+## Icons

+The shapes in the icons come from the [Material Design Icon Library](https://material.io/tools/icons/).
+The style of the key icons is supposed to look like Creative's icons.